tlevine/dada.pink/data/index.md

 different branding.
 The name "software engineer" alludes to a time before the recent interest in data, and the name "data engineer" alludes to recent times.
-Data engineers are often younger than software engineers and tend to conduct themselves less conservatively than data engineers.
+Data engineers are often younger than software engineers and tend to conduct themselves less conservatively than software engineers.
 Software engineers bring wisdom from a earlier times, and data engineers bring youthful creativity and aspirations.